 - Under our re-negotiated contract terms, biomass power is cost-competitive with other sources of renewable energy that could replace it.

 Some community members have expressed concern about the emissions of greenhouse gases (GHGs) and air pollutants from the local biomass plant.
 RCEA’s biomass contract calls for strict compliance with federal, state, and local environmental regulations, including air emissions.
 The state’s GHG emissions rules for biomass power plants count only the “non-biogenic” emissions from fossil fuels such as natural gas that are used at these plants to start up equipment.
 These fuels make up a relatively small part of the plants’ total fuel use.
 Emissions from the biomass itself are accounted for by the state separately in the forestry sector, per internationally accepted GHG accounting standards.
 In recognition of community concerns about biomass emissions, RCEA’s strategic plan as revised in 2019 calls for planning for a transition away from direct combustion of biomass in favor of cleaner alternatives.

 How many trees are being cut down for electricity production at the local biomass plants?

-Response: The plants utilize waste from local lumber mills, not whole trees, as their primary fuel source (according to local forest products industry sources, some whole trees from operations such as roadside vegetation management may be sent directly to the biomass plants).
-In the absence of the plants, the material would otherwise need to be disposed of by an alternative means, most likely trucking it to more distant power plants, thus increasing total emissions.
-The local mill waste stream is more than sufficient to allow the plants to fulfill their RCEA power contracts without harvesting trees specifically for feedstock.
+Response: The plant utilizes waste from local lumber mills, not whole trees, as its primary fuel source (according to local forest products industry sources, some whole trees from operations such as roadside vegetation management may be sent directly to the biomass plants).
+In the absence of the plant, the material would otherwise need to be disposed of by an alternative means, most likely trucking it to more distant power plants, thus increasing total emissions.
+The local mill waste stream is more than sufficient to allow the plant to fulfill its RCEA power contracts without harvesting trees specifically for feedstock.